 A volume can only be attached to a single instance at any time.
-The volume and instance must be in the same availability zone.
+The volume and instance must be in the same availability zone and the instance must be running.

 • DetachVolume-Detaches the specified volume from the instance to which it is attached.